cosmos72/gomacro/doc/generics-wishlist.md

   In conclusion it seems to be usable only in some cases, and not useful enough even in those.

-### Option 4. combination of the above
+## Option 4. combination of the above

-  The total complexity added to the language would be quite high: the sum of each complexity, plus all the interactions (intentional and accidental) among the above three proposals.
+  The total complexity added to the language would be quite high: the sum of each complexity, plus all the interactions (intentional and accidental) among the proposals.

   If option 2. feels like a hard sell, this simply seems too much.

-### Option summary
+## Option summary

-The best option appears to be the first: constraints declare type's methods.\
+Among the three options analyzed above, the best one appears to be the first: constraints declare type's methods.\
 It allows to use generics in many scenarios, yet requires quite limited changes to the language:

 * slightly extending `interface` syntax to optionally specify the receiver type